WHUgzp/TCM/README.md

 # TCM
 This is the implementation of a table-based higher order masking scheme againt the horizontal SCA attacks.
 This is only for performance analysis.
 If for secure application, one needs to check very carfully the assembly code of this implementation.

-The file named aes_ltable is our countermeasure.
-The file named aes_htable and aes_rp is corresponding to the countermeasure proposed in [1,2].
+The files named aes_ltable are our countermeasure.
+The files named aes_htable and aes_rp are corresponding to the countermeasures proposed in [1,2].

 [1]Jean-Sébastien Coron.
 Higher order masking of look-up tables.
 In Annual International Conference on the Theory and Applications of Cryptographic Techniques, pages 441–458.
 Springer, 2014.